kfoley123/FirstRunWiz/README.md

 ## Getting Started

-WIP

 - npm install
--   npm run start
+- npx expo start
--   viewed on localhost:3000
+- make sure you have expo app installed on your phone to view or you can download an emulator to view it on [web](https://docs.expo.dev/workflow/ios-simulator/)

 ---